 What Happens When You Add An Extra Oxygen Atom To A Water Molecule?

 It’s a common fact that we humans do need water to survive.
-Don’t drink it for 3 days straight, and we’d most probably be dying of thirst somewhere.
+If we aren’t drinking any water for 3 days straight, we’d most probably be dying of thirst somewhere.
 Even the Rime of the Ancient Mariner has this to say about water:

 “Water, water, everywhere, And all the boards did shrink; Water, water, everywhere, Nor any drop to drink.”